SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Open Interpreter 2.0  OpenAI Removes Military Limitations, Meets With China on AI Safety..md

 ## Metadata
 - Author: [[Wes Roth]]
+- Date: 2024-01-13
 - Full Title: Open Interpreter 2.0 | OpenAI Removes Military Limitations, Meets With China on AI Safety.
 - Category: #articles
+- Summary: OpenAI has made a policy change to allow military applications, although there is still a prohibition on developing and using weapons.
+OpenAI's Open Interpreter 2.0 has been updated with new features, including the ability to run models locally and support for vision tasks.
+OpenAI has also been meeting with Chinese AI experts to discuss AI safety.
+The long-term vision for Open Interpreter is to become an open-source AI operating system that could be the go-to platform for certain applications.
 - URL: https://youtube.com/watch?v=wqyGDXYuwFk&si=TvNMyAZ9RGaUlH_u

 ## Highlights